chyidl/chyidlTutorial/root/raspberrypi/RaspberryPiPrj/KindlePiPrj/README.md

 * Kindle 3 Image Viewer

 ...Kindle has an image viewer.
 Who knows why its hidden (other than maybe its not very good), but still it's there and simple to set up.

 ...Plug your Kindle 3 into the computer with the USB.
-Open the Kindle drive that is now in your displayed with your removable drives, ...in the root create a folder called "pictures" within that folder you can create a number of other folders (think of them as collections), then add your images/pictures to this(or these) folders.
+Open the Kindle drive that is now in your displayed with your removable drives

+...in the root create a folder called "pictures" within that folder you can create a number of other folders (think of them as collections), then add your images/pictures to this(or these) folders.
 I've only tried Jpegs and they work find.
 Once finished safely unplug the kindle

 * Image Viewer Functions